annakurtin/Lab5/README.md

     where you can’t separate out their effects on a dependent variable.

-3)  Estimated regression coefficients have the opposite sign to that predicted based on univariate analyses.
+3)  Estimated regression coefficients have the opposite sign to that predicted based on univariate analyses. *Understand what each variable does in a univariate analysis before moving to a more complicated model*

 4)  Formal detection using variance inflation factors (VIF) based on the tolerance score – which is calculated defined as 1 / (1- R2j) where